Twallace51/nushell.github.io/book/types_of_data.md

 │ rank │ 10  │
 ╰──────┴─────╯
 ```
-Note, commas are _not_ required to separate key:values, if NuShell can easily distinguish them!
+Note:

-A record can represent a single row of a table (see below),  where the record's key names become the table column names (fields).
+- commas are _not_ required to separate key:values, if NuShell can easily distinguish them!

-This means that any command that can operate on a table's rows can _also_ operate on records.
+- output has no index column,  nor column names (table fields)

-For instance, [`insert`](/commands/docs/insert.md), which adds data to table rows, can be used with records:
+Add a new key:value to a record  using [`insert`](/commands/docs/insert.md)

 ```nu
 {name: sam rank: 10} | insert age 25